-If the rectifier converts full wave of ac into dc than it is known as a full-wave rectifier and if convert half wave it called a half-wave rectifier.
-In today’s post, we will have a detailed look at the different diode models and compare them with the biasing conditions and find their parameters.
+If the rectifier converts a full wave of ac into dc then it is known as a full-wave rectifier and if converts half wave it is called a half-wave rectifier.
+In today’s post, we will have a detailed look at the different diode models compare them with the biasing conditions, and find their parameters.
 In the previous tutorial, I write a complete post on V-I characteristics of a diode.
-It will help you to understand the modeling of a diode.
+It will help you to understand the modeling of a diode and diode connection.
 So let’s get started with Diode Models.

 Diode Models

-- For circuit analysis and calculation of different parameters of diodes, mathematic expressions are formed called diode models in electronics.
+- For circuit analysis and calculation of different diode parameters, mathematical expressions are formed, called diode models, in electronics.

-- As we know V-I curve of a diode is not linear for the understanding of practical behavior of diode simple circuits model of diode needed.
+- As we know V-I curve of a diode is not linear for the understanding of the practical behavior of a diode simple circuit model of the diode is needed.

-- In today’s post, we will discuss the diode models for ideal and practical diode and compare them with the detailed.
+- In today’s post, we will discuss the diode models for ideal and practical diodes and compare them with the detailed.

 Diode Bias Connections